Facebook Blocks Trump For The Reminder Of His Term After Turning A Blind Eye For Four Years

 “We believe the risks of allowing the President to continue to use our service during this period are simply too great,” Zuckerberg explained in a lengthy post.
 “Therefore, we are extending the block we have placed on his Facebook and Instagram accounts indefinitely and for at least the next two weeks until the peaceful transition of power is complete.”

-The decision marks a big move for the social media giant which has come under intense pressure from advocacy groups and many prominent figures to ban the former Cheeoth in Chief.
-Following yesterday’s riot on Capitol hill, Twitter even locked Trump’s account.
+The decision marks a big move for the social media giant which has come under intense pressure from advocacy groups and many prominent figures to ban the former Cheeto in Chief.
+Following yesterday’s riot on Capitol Hill, Twitter even locked Trump’s account.

 Somebody had to do it!